bcmichael/RNMR-Docs/docs/command/full_command.md

 Prerequisites: Time domain data in processing buffer (TIME)

 Description:
-This command is used with the `CALIB` pulse program to calibrate spectrometer phases.
-It is to be used only by the support staff. `CALIB` does not require the user to be viewing the processing block (`VIEW PRO`), but all manipulations are performed on the processing block.
-The argument "fcalib" is a real number interpreted in the current frequency unit of the processing buffer (PPM or absolute units).
-If "fcalib" is omitted from the command line, RNMR will prompt for a frequency, with the current calibration frequency as the default.
+`CALIB` is used with the calib pulse program to calibrate spectrometer phases.
+It is to be used only by the support staff.
+The argument fcalib is a real number interpreted in the current frequency unit of the visible processing buffer.
+If fcalib is omitted  RNMR will prompt for it with the current calibration frequency as a default.
 After conversion to Hz, the calibration frequency must be nonzero.
 ## CASE
 Process `CASE` clause of `SEL` block